Dark373/F1-2024-Theme/README.md

 Localisation is used to manipulate text.
 Or similpy used to translate text.
 Edit the right-hand side of the variables.

-If you wish to add permenant support for your language, please make a copy of the englishjson and edit the file.
+If you wish to add permenant support for your language, please make a copy of the english.json and edit the file.
 Once completed, send the file to Dark373 on discord.